aysukonyali/app_driving_instructor/README.md

-# driving_app
+# app_for_a_driving_instructor

-This application is a website for a driving instructor named Figen Korkutan.
+This django application is a website for a driving instructor named Figen Korkutan.
 You can see the app at https://figenhoca.eu-de.cf.appdomain.cloud/djangoapp/